 Wondering how to become a CPA in Nevada?
-The first thing you’ll want to do on the road to becoming a CPA is to check the Nevada state requirements, as Nevada will ultimately license you.
-This page serves as a resource for Nevada’s CPA licensure requirements and is current as of February 2021.
-Always consult with your state or jurisdiction’s board of accountancy for the most current information.
+The first thing you’ll want to do on the road to becoming a CPA is to check the Nevada CPA requirements, because the Nevada Board of Accountancy will ultimately license you.
+This page serves as a resource for Nevada CPA requirements and is current as of July 2021.
+Always consult with Nevada’s Board of Accountancy for the most current information.

-Getting a CPA in each state mandates different requirements for taking the CPA Exam and becoming a licensed CPA.
-In order to be eligible to become a Nevada CPA, the state requires candidates to meet certain education, experience and renewal requirements.
+Getting a CPA in each state mandates different requirements for taking the CPA Exam.
+In order to be eligible for the CPA Exam, the state requires candidates to meet certain Nevada CPA Exam requirements, including:

 Before taking the CPA Exam in Nevada, you must meet a set of education requirements.
 First, you need a bachelor’s degree or higher from a regionally accredited college or university.
-You must also have 150 semester hours, or 225 quarter hours, in certain courses.
+You must also have 120 semester hours in certain courses.
 These credits hours must include:

 - 9 hours in financial accounting

 - 3 hours in federal income tax

 - 12 hours in accounting electives